How to get cheaper motorbike insurance

-The choice of cover out there can be overwhelming, so we've put together this handy guide to help you get the best cheap bike insurance that suits your needs, without burning a hole in your wallet.
+The choice of cover out there can be overwhelming, so we've put together this handy guide to help you get the best cheap bike insurance that suits your needs.

 To decide what type of cover is most appropriate for your needs, it's important to understand the three types of motorcycle insurance policies available: